 by Marianna Zetta of Japan Soul Traveler

-Shinkanesen to Mutsu
+The Journey to Mutsu

-We stumble upon a small alley that seems a set of a Rumiko Takahashi’s manga, with small pubs, narrow passages between the houses and curious cats waiting in front of the restaurants’ kitchens.
+We stumble upon a small alley that seems a location found in a Rumiko Takahashi’s manga.
+Small pubs, narrow passages between the houses, and curious cats waiting in front of the restaurants’ kitchens.

-The luxury vehicle leads us with the navigation system among the various city streets.
-A city which seems huge judging by the time employed to reach our destination.
-Slowly the city thins out, and we venture in the mountain areas.
-Finally we reach our destination.
+The luxury vehicle leads us with its navigation system among the winding city streets.
+A city which seems huge judging by the time taken in reaching our destination.
+Slowly the city thins out, and we venture in the mountains.
+Finally, we reach our destination.

 She can not see, she is completely blind, her eyes are wide shut but her smile is immense.

 We enter her house with the deference accorded to a sacred place, while she and Aya keep talking.
-I don’t have enough time to take a deeper look at the inside, but it clearly looks like a traditional Japanese home, with sliding doors following one another through the hallway.
+I don’t have enough time to take a deeper look around, but it clearly looks like a traditional Japanese home; with sliding doors following one another through the hallway.

 The tone changes slightly, giving space to the words of the deceased who speaks through the shaman’s voice.